| |

 Church Potluck Meals

 Potluck meals have a way of bringing people, families, and communities together.
 In fact, I have heard that potlucks really became popular during the Great Depression because the people shared what they had, which gave them a variety.
-They would have community gatherings and have soup suppers which fed large groups.
-The food was great, and the fellowship was inexpensive entertainment.

 I have attended potlucks at family gatherings and family reunions.
-We have had potlucks at friends’ homes and for some of our family’s meals, but when I hear the word Potluck, I think of a church social.
+We have had potlucks at friends’ homes and for some of our family’s meals, but when I hear the word potluck, I think of a church social.

 My Church Potluck Experience

-I don’t really remember that much about the food at church suppers and potlucks when I was growing up, but as an adult, I really appreciated them.
-Church ladies are some of the best cooks and have always had the best-loved recipes.
 They are also eager to share them with others.
 In fact, if you have never owned a church cookbook, you are missing out!
 These cookbooks are put together when a church family submits their favorite recipes and compiles them into a cookbook.
 They are real treasures!

 Church Ladies’ Favorite Potluck Recipes Series